The University of Chicago Berlin program provides students in the College with an opportunity to live and study in the exciting capital of Germany.

 Study abroad students retain their financial aid eligibility.
 For more information about financial aid resources, please see our Tuition, Fees, and Funding section.

 The Berlin program is open to University of Chicago undergraduate students only.
 Students at one of the other BCGS universities should apply through their home institution.

-The program is designed for undergraduates in good academic standing.
+The program is designed for undergraduates in good academic and disciplinary standing.
 While it is most appropriate for students in their third year, qualified students with compelling reasons for participating in their second year will be considered.
 Because of Germany’s late-ending academic year (mid-July) and the slowness of grade transfers from Berlin, fourth-year students should participate only if they are not concerned about a delayed graduation.
 Students must have at least two years of German language in the College or demonstrate by examination a comparable competence to participate in this program.
 Language study beyond the second-year (intermediate) level is highly desirable.
 Though the program stipulates no minimum grade-point average, an applicant’s transcript should demonstrate that they are a serious student who will make the most of this opportunity.

 The application process includes a German language examination to be administered in Winter quarter.